Inapproximability of Unique Games in Fixed-Point Logic with Counting: Proof of FPC-inapproximability gap

 The \gug instances we construct all have the additive part of the vector space $\fm$ as the group, so $q := 2^m$.
-The parameters above are chosen so that $\mathbb{B}_k = \mathcal{G}(U_2)$ will be highly unsatisfiable with high probability.
+The parameter $m$ is chosen so that $\mathbb{B}_k = \mathcal{G}(U_2)$ will be highly unsatisfiable with high probability.
+The meaning of the parameter $r$ will be discussed shortly.